-• We read to children every day.
-We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Westfield Primary School and our local community as well as books that open windows into other worlds and cultures.

-- Every classroom has an inviting book corner that encourages a love for reading.
-We curate these books and talk about them to entice children to read a wide range of books. - In Nursery and Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed. - Children from Reception onwards have a home reading record.
-The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - The school library is made available for classes to use at protected times.
+- We read to children every day.
+We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Westfield Primary School and our local community as well as books that open windows into other worlds and cultures. - Every classroom has an inviting book corner that encourages a love for reading.
+We curate these books and talk about them to entice children to read a wide range of books. - In Nursery/Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed. - Children from Nursery/Reception onwards have a home reading record.
+The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Each class visits the local library every half term. - The school library is made available for classes to use at protected times.
 It must be booked via the school booking system.
-Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).
+Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc). - We use the Everybody read! resources to grow our teachers' knowledge of current books, the most recent research and to grow our own Reading for Pleasure practice.